 Stuck in your head?
 Unable to switch off and relax after a long day?
-It's a familiar feeling for most, especially over the past year, when our options to burn off steam have been vastly diminished.
-Seeing your friends via a screen isn't so appealing when you've been in virtual meetings all day.
-And reading a book is a write off when your mind's hopping all over the place.
+It's a familiar feeling for most, especially after the past couple of years, when our options to burn off steam have been vastly diminished by lockdowns and a new world of “work from home” measures.
+Staying in the same space all the time can result in a wandering, agitated mind, and concentrating on a film or reading a book becomes impossible when your mind's hopping all over the place.
 The global situation has put us all under huge pressure, and none of us should be surprised or ashamed by the fact that it's disrupting our mental health.

 But now, more than ever, it is so important to take the time to unwind and allow our thoughts to settle.
 Below are a few things that have helped members of the Bloombox Club team combat overthinking:

 Check out - 5 Restorative Plants for Focus and Tranquillity